rajatsharma/project-shinobi/README.md

 #### Features

+###### _Declarative Build Files_

+Build files are less cryptic so that you can modify your build according to your needs, and are now more declarative.
+_A webpack config is a function of environment_

 ###### _Hot Module Replacement_

 Pure Functional Components and Redux facilitates Faster Web Development without reloading of web page.